 Both species F. assa-foetida and F. gummosa, failed to germinate without prior stratification.
-However, cold stratification stimulated the germination of both species.
+However, cold stratification stimulated the germination and growth of seedlings of both species.
 ANOVA suggested significant differences among wild populations of Ferula species for all the seed germination traits.
 A relatively high CV was obtained for germination period, germination rate, seed vigor index, seedling fresh weight and seedling dry weight; moderate to low values of CV were obtained for the remaining traits (Table 3).
 Comparison of means verified that the duration of dormancy termination was significantly longer in F. gummosa (ranged from 31-51 days, with average 42 days) than F. assa-foetida (ranged from 12-28 days, with average 19 days) (Table 3; Fig. 1).
-Different populations of F. assa-foetida species had the significantly higher germination period, germination%, germination rate, germination Index, seed vigor index and radicle length values (Table 3).
-In the species F. assa-foetida the highest germination characteristics (germination percentage, rate and index) were obtained in the population Fa-Tabas land the highest seedling parameters (radicle and shoot length, and seedling fresh weight) were obtained in the populations FaTaft and FaZarand; however, the seedling dry matter percentage for the FaTaft and FaZarand showed the lowest values.
-In the species F. gummosa the highest germination characteristics (germination percent, rate and index) were obtained in the populations FgLordegan and FgTaft and the highest seedling parameters (radicle and shoot length, and seedling fresh weight and seedling dry matter percent) were obtained in the population FgYasuj2 (Table 3).
-Populations FgYasuj1, 2, 3 of the species F. gummosa, with closely similar habitats and geographical ranges, were found to have markedly different dormancy and germination characters (Table 3).
+Different populations of F. assafoetida species had the significantly higher germination period, germination percentage, germination rate, germination index, seed vigor index and radicle length values (Table 3).
+In the species F. assa-foetida the highest germination characteristics (germination percentage, rate and index) were obtained in the population Fa-Tabas1 and the highest seedling parameters (radicle and shoot length, and seedling fresh weight) were observed in the populations FaTaft and FaZarand; however, these two populations showed lowest values of seedling dry matter percentage.
+In the species F. gummosa the highest germination characteristics (germination percentage, rate and index) were obtained in the populations FgLordegan and FgTaft and the highest seedling parameters (radicle and shoot length, and seedling fresh weight and seedling dry matter percent) were obtained in the population FgYasuj2 (Table 3).
+Populations FgYa-suj1, 2, 3 of the species F. gummosa, with similar habitat and geographical range, have markedly different dormancy and germination characters (Table 3).
 Variation within a taxon may depend on genetic differences, local weather during growth of mother plants and maturation of seeds, seed position on the mother plant, soil quality, or other naturally occurring factors.